ddiazghub/Xtreme-Run/res/README.md

 # Resources

+Game assets and stuff.

-THIS FOLDER IS A HUGE MESS, I'M REALLY SORRY
+**THIS FOLDER IS A HUGE MESS, I'M REALLY SORRY.**